 Using a treadmill with no incline makes walking or running even easier than running outside on a level surface.
 This is because there is no wind resistance and a motorized treadmill assists with movement versus your own body pushing and pulling itself.
 Using incline is a great way to increase calorie burning and muscle building during each workout on the treadmill.
 Most treadmills have incline settings anywhere from .5% to 15% and 1% is considered to be the same resistance level as an outdoor surface with no incline.

-See Our Video Explanation for the #1 Benefit of Using Incline on a Treadmill!
+What’s the #1 Benefit of Using Incline on a Treadmill?

 Anyone who plans to use a treadmill for weight loss should make sure that the model they buy is equipped with a treadmill incline motor that is separate from the belt motor and often carries its own warranty.
 The incline motor helps the treadmill to move between high and low inclines easily.
 Some treadmills even come with programs that change the incline randomly so that the exerciser’s body doesn’t get used to the incline of their workout.
 If the exerciser is changing the incline themselves, it is important to make changes slowly, such as .5% to 1% every two minutes.
 Walking or running on a treadmill that is set to an incline of 2% or more will help the exerciser burn calories much faster than if they had set the machine to an incline of 1% or less.